Why Family Patterns Repeat Across Generations

 The Nervous System and Repetition

-This can lead people to repeatedly enter:
+This may lead people to repeatedly enter:

 • emotionally unavailable relationships